PurdueLunabotics/purdue_lunabotics/python_launch.md

 ```

 ## Additional Resources
 You are always advised to look toward the ROS2 documentation when in doubt (even your leads find themselves on it quite often ;)).
-The documentation on how to make a simple launch file in ROS2 is [here](https://docs.ros.org/en/foxy/Tutorials/Intermediate/Launch/Creating-Launch-Files.html).
+The official documentation on how to make a simple launch file in ROS2 is [here](https://docs.ros.org/en/foxy/Tutorials/Intermediate/Launch/Creating-Launch-Files.html).